Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Random Seed

 A random seed is pseudo-random number available on-chain.
-It is used in various places of the AXIASolar protocol, most prominently in [BABE](#babe) the block production mechanism.
+It is used in various places of the AXIA protocol, most prominently in [BABE](#babe) the block production mechanism.

 ## Referendum

 A vote on whether or not a proposal should be accepted by the network.
 Referenda may be initiated by the Governance Council, by a member of the public, or as the result of a previous proposal.
-Stakeholders vote on referenda, weighted by both the size of their stake (i.e. number of SOLARs held) and the amount of time they are willing to lock their tokens.
+Stakeholders vote on referenda, weighted by both the size of their stake (i.e. number of AXCs held) and the amount of time they are willing to lock their tokens.

 ## Relay chain

-The chain that coordinates consensus and communication between parachains (and external chains, via bridges).
+The chain that coordinates consensus and communication between allychains (and external chains, via bridges).

 ## Runtime